jbu313mlb92ome8w/meshcli_batch.sh/README.md

 Batch Scipt for MeshCore USB Serial Programming.

 ## Info
-Only tested with Heltec v4 as that is all I have access to currently.\
+Only tested with Heltec v4 as that is all I have access to currently.<br>
-Handy to setup and configure multiple nodes at the same time and with consistent settings.\
+Handy to setup and configure multiple nodes at the same time and with consistent settings.<br>
 I made notes in each file for what they do.
-I'll try and list how it all works below, but if you have any trouble consider looking in the files.\
+I'll try and list how it all works below, but if you have any trouble consider looking in the files.<br>
 I dont't have a micro$lop OS to test this setup on.
-Someone let me know if it works?
+Someone let me know if it works?<br>

 ### Background
 I could not get the flasher or config web apps to work using the Chromimium borwser.
 Instead I had to confiure my nodes manually over serial. *I think they didn't work because they require google and that is blocked on my network.
-Those apps spam them alot.*\
+Those apps spam them alot.*<br>
 I also had to revert firmware versions on all of my devices, including one on my roof.
-Having this script up there and being able to revert the firmware and configure it with a few key presses was nice, instead of having to type them all in.
+Having this script up there and being able to revert the firmware and configure it with a few key presses was nice, instead of having to type them all in.<br>

 ## Usage
 - Place meshcli_batch.sh and all needed files in the same directory.